Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 It seems logical that the reason many birds spend the winter months in more pleasant, southern locations might have something to do with the warmth of the sun.
 This isn’t exactly the case.
 Birds can and do survive extremely harsh winters.
 Like most migratory animals, the primary reason for moving is food.

-In the summertime, food is abundant in northern climates because insects are active and plants and trees are flourishing.
+In the summertime, food is abundant in northern climates because insects are active and plants and trees flourish.
 When it comes time to breed, birds want to be where they have the best shot at finding food for themselves and their chicks.
 When it becomes difficult or impossible to find food, it’s time to go to warmer climates where food is still plentiful.

 For example, in northeastern states, the American Robin will arrive in the spring and leave sometime in the early fall.
 Robins eat worms, beetles, grubs, and other such insects, which they aren’t going to find in the cold and snow.
 You’ll never see a robin at your bird feeder; they will not eat foods that sustain some other birds.
 They need to fly south, or they will starve.

 Scientists say birds likely have an innate response to the reduction in daylight hours, signaling that winter is near and they’d better get moving.
-This is why, no matter how much you stock your bird feeder, many bird species are going to head south just the same.
+This is why, no matter how much you stock your bird feeder, many bird species will head south just the same.
 The exact day they start their journey will be influenced by local weather patterns, but it is the daylight that gives them the signal to migrate.